Ashitaba: Historical use

 Traditionally, it is seen as a major contributor to the supposedly healthier, extended lives of the local residents, possibly due to the chalconoids that are unique to this species of Angelica.
-At one point in Edo period, the haulm's yellow sap was effectively used in the external treatment of smallpox, which prompted Kaibara Ekken to describe the herb in his Yamato honzō (大和本草), under the name of ashitagusa (鹹草), as "a powerful tonic drug."
+At one point in Edo period, the haulm's yellow sap was effectively used in the external treatment of smallpox, which prompted Kaibara Ekken to describe the herb in his Yamato honzō (大和本草), under the name of ashitagusa (鹹草), as "a powerful tonic drug".
 In folk medicine, it is claimed to be a diuretic, tonic, to improve digestion, and to speed wound healing and prevent infection when applied topically.
 Also, its nutritive qualities are said to be the factor behind the internal exiles and their families' never waning stamina in the face of their arduous, compulsory labor.

 For similar reasons, it very widely serves as pasture for cattle, reckoned to improve the quality of milk, as well as the yield, and to maintain cattle health at the same time.
 Most of these claims have yet to be proven in trials, while studies have substantiated the presence of furocoumarins in several of these plants' components.
 Furanocumarin is known to increase skin sensitivity to sunlight and may cause dermatitis.

-Research

-4,4′-dimethoxychalcone, a chalcone found in Angelica keiskei koidzumi, prolongs the survival of several species such as yeasts, worms, and flies, and decreases senescence in human cell cultures.